-Oily fish – such as mackerel and salmon – is also particularly high in long-chain omega 3 fatty acids1, and eating the recommended 250mg a day can help keep your heart working normally2.
+It’s a well-known fact that fish and shellfish are great sources of lots of different nutrients.
+Oily fish – like mackerel and salmon – are high in long-chain omega 3 fatty acids1, and eating the recommended 250mg a day can help keep your heart working normally2.

 Official guidelines tell us that a healthy balanced diet should include at least two portions of fish a week, including of oily fish